 We do not have a public schedule for our artisans, particularly as they are often in charge of their own schedules.
-Please call our office or email Becky Crouch if you have a question about a specific date.
+Please call our office or email Laura Perry if you have a question about a specific date.

 We are not currently interested in purchasing or receiving any animals.
 As for any potential donations, please send a photo and description to email@example.com and we will get back to you if there is any interest.
 Please do not show up with items unannounced.

-Thursday and Saturday 10 am – 4 pm
+June-August open Thursday thru Saturday 10 am -3 pm

 Send an email request to:

 -Become a Vendor - sell your wares in our village

 -Provide Special Entertainment - we are always looking for interesting programming

 -Become An Artisan - practice a Heritage trade like blacksmithing/quilting? you may be able to join our Artisan Guild!

 -Become Gift Shop Consignor - we love to feature local businesses!